 Lex community app

 Lex is a funny one because it’s not specifically a dating app, but also it is.
-Having started out as a modern take on the personal ads written in On Our Backs, a women-run erotica magazine from the 80s and 90s, Lex is now a text-based community app for anyone who is queer.
+Having started out as a modern take on the personal ads featured in On Our Backs, a women-run erotica magazine from the 1980s and 1990s, Lex is now a text-based community app for anyone who is queer.
 That means alongside someone advertising their desire for someone to top them, you’ll also have people advertising lesbian parties and trans+ houseshares.
-Personally, I love this app, and by adding posts about polyamory events and queer parties, I have connected with lots of like-minded folks over the past couple of years.
+Personally, I love this app, and by adding posts about polyamory events and queer parties, I have connected with many like-minded individuals over the past couple of years.

 Pros